Apple delivers blowout earnings, strong iPhone revenue despite COVID-19 | Business

 The continued growth in services and accessories also showed the durability of the company's brand, which has prompted investors to view it as a comparative safe haven and pushed up share prices since March.
 The company also saw strong sales in its greater China region, where aggressive pricing during a June holiday shopping season and lower-priced iPhone SE model released in April helped boost sales 2% to $9.33 billion from $9.16 billion a year earlier.

-Apple also announced a 4-for-1 stock split.
+Apple also announced a 4-for-1 stock split, saying it wanted to keep shares accessible to a broad range of investors.
+Shares soared past $400 for the first time Thursday, though they had been proportionally higher before a 7-for-1 split in 2014.
 Apple's fiscal third-quarter revenue and profits were $59.69 billion and $2.58 per share, compared with analyst expectations of $52.25 billion and $2.04 per share, according to IBES data from Refinitiv.

 Sales in its services segment, which also includes offerings such as iCloud and Apple Music, rose 14.8% to $13.16 billion, compared with $11.46 billion a year ago and analyst expectations of $13.18 billion.
 Cook told Reuters that Apple has 550 million paying subscribers on its platform, up from 515 in the previous quarter.
 Sales in the wearables segment that includes the Apple Watch rose 16.7% to $6.45 billion, compared with $5.53 billion a year ago and estimates of $6.0 billion, according to Refinitiv data.